alpha-doge/NTC-LAZO-Solidity_Assessment/README.md

 **License**

-This project is licensed under the DOGE License - see the LICENSE.md file for details
+This project is licensed under the DOGE License